 Duncan Hines History in Bowling Green

 Duncan Hines, the king of cake mix, was indeed a real person!
 Born in Bowling Green, Kentucky, Hines' influence on American dining standards is unparalleled.
 Explore the legacy of this original southern foodie and guidebook author during your visit to BGKY!

 The Duncan Hines story begins while traveling the byways and highways of a newly motorized nation in the 1930s when Hines was impressed by many dining establishments... and shocked by others.
 At a time when health departments aren't available, Hines is not afraid of asking to see the kitchen as he anonymously inspects a restaurant.
 His humble, yet humorous, opinions become the basis for his guidebooks, soon to be in nearly every glove box in the nation.

 Duncan Hines - The Man Behind the Cake Mix

-More than a name...
-Duncan Hines!
-Without a doubt one of the most recognizable names in America.
+Without a doubt, Duncan Hines is one of the most recognizable names in American food products.
 Many people who visit Bowling Green are surprised to find that, indeed, Duncan Hines was a real person and not something from the imagination of a Madison Avenue board room.

-Hines was born in Bowling Green, KY, in 1880.
+Hines was born in Bowling Green in 1880.
 He moved west because of an asthma condition, and after spending several years as a traveling salesman in the printing business he returned to Bowling Green.
 It was those years as a salesman that led him to his success.
 He spent so much time on the road that he became very familiar with restaurants and lodging across America.